marcinpraczko/marcinpraczko.github.io/website/source/posts/upgrade-kubuntu-23.10-to-24.04.rst

   who -r
   # >> run-level 3

-2. Tried to check internet (good practice from my old days)
+2. Tried to check whether connection with Internet works (good practice from my old days as sysadmin)

 I wanted be sure that working with ``Links`` is possible, so I've tried to open some website by running ``links``, and ...